 As regards planning applications, the Development Planning (Procedure for Applications and their Determination) Regulations (S.L.
 552.13) provides for public notification in the following cases: upon a request for the planning permission as discussed above, upon any change of plans or documents provided by the applicant, after the decision notice is taken, and in cases of a request for a reconsideration of a decision, the date of the sitting is provided.

 Public participation is provided for in the scoping phase of the EIA procedure.
-The Authority may also convene one or more scoping meetings for the Local Councils and NGOs.
+The Authority may also convene one or more For Annex I projects, scoping meetings are set for the Local Councils and NGOs.